canarytrace/documentation/docs/guides/cli.md

 ---

-Do you found an error or have you a question, [please create issue](https://github.com/canarytrace/documentation/issues/new/choose), Thanks 👍
+Do you find mistake or have any questions?
+Please [create issue](https://github.com/canarytrace/documentation/issues/new/choose), thanks 👍